WebSocket

 chat.send("hello from client");

-});.subscribe accepts the same parameter as get and head.
+});.subscribe accepts the same parameters as get and head.

 Response

-Eden.subscribe returns EdenWS which extends the WebSocket results in identical syntax.
+Eden.subscribe returns EdenWS which extends the WebSocket, resulting in identical syntax.

-If more control is need, EdenWebSocket.raw can be accessed to interact with the native WebSocket API.
+If more control is needed, EdenWebSocket.raw can be accessed to interact with the native WebSocket API.